JunhaoW3/tp/docs/UserGuide.md

 * Any indices i.e. `CLIENT_INDEX`, `REMINDER_INDEX` and `MEETING_NOTE_INDEX`
   **must be positive integers** 1, 2, 3, …​

+* `NAME` should only contain alphanumeric characters, spaces, periods, apostrophes, hyphens, parentheses," slashes, and commas, must not be blank, and must contain at least one letter.

+* `PHONE_NUMBER` should only contain numbers, and it should be at least 3 digits long.

+* `EMAIL` should be of the format local-part@domain and adhere to the following constraints:
+  + The local-part should only contain alphanumeric characters and these special characters, excluding the parentheses, (+_.-).
+  + The local-part may not start or end with any special characters.
+  + This is followed by a '@' and then a domain name.
+  + The domain name is made up of domain labels separated by periods.
+  + The domain name must:
+    + end with a domain label at least 2 characters long.
+    + have each domain label start and end with alphanumeric characters.
+    + have each domain label consist of alphanumeric characters, separated only by hyphens, if any.

+* `ADDRESS` can take any values, and it should not be blank.

+* `INSURANCE_POLICY` may only contain letters, digits, spaces, and + / & ( ) ' . , - "
+and must include at least one letter or digit.

+* `TAG ` should be alphanumeric.

 ### <font color=#588157>2.1 General Commands</font>